DouweM/tap-pixlet/tap_pixlet/pixlib/README.md

 load("pixlib/file.star", "file")
 ```

 - `file.read(path)`: Read local file.
-Returns contents as a string or deserialized JSON object.
+Returns contents as a (byte)string or deserialized JSON object.
 - `file.exec(path, json?, input?)`: Execute local Python script, with optional JSON or plaintext input (provided to the script as a command line argument).
-Returns script's otput as a string or deserialized JSON object.
+Returns script's output as a string or deserialized JSON object.

 ### `pixlib/font`